 This gluten-free fried calamari is strewn with delicious bits of bacon and laced with a smoky flavor.
 Bacon Fried Calamari recipe is a fantastic appetizer!You know how you had one, maybe two teachers when you were a kid, that you’ll never forget because they were so inspiring?
 So fun?
 So interesting?
 They created an environment where you were super excited to learn?

 My 13-year-old has one of them right now, for 7th Grade Science.

 Here’s what happened when I was driving home one late afternoon from errands a few weeks ago . . . .

 My son called me and said, “Mom, can you please stop somewhere and get me a whole squid?
 I have to dissect it for my science class.
 Tonight.
 Maybe get a bunch of them.”

 Son: “Well, there’s actually no due date — it’s extra credit, but I really want to do it tonight.
 Oh, and after I’m done, I want you to use them to make a cool recipe.”

-I had been so busy and I was so tired, but I found myself immediately checking to see if Santa Monica Seafood was still open (one of my favorite places).
+I had been so busy and I was so tired, but I found myself immediately checking to see if Santa Monica Seafood was still open.
+It’s one of my favorite places, after all.